PostHog/posthog.com/contents/blog/pricing-lessons.md

 ## Make pricing work for your biggest customers

+Your biggest customers won't appreciate being gouged as their usage increases.
 We implemented logarithmically-declining pricing with usage.
-This means something like - every time your volume goes up 10x, the incremental price decrease 5x.
+This means something like - every time your volume goes up 10x, the incremental price decreases 5x.

 ## Don't try to make money off people that don't have money